The Drugs WheelExpand Menu

 Thank you to Michael Linnell for donating the majority of the images for the Drugs Wheel game the excellent tripsit.me and NEPTUNE resources, Creative Commons for enabling projects such as these to stay non-commercial, and users of Drugs Forum and Bluelight from around the world for sharing their experiences.

-There are now localised or translated Drugs Wheels in/for: Arabic, Australian, Belgian, Bulgarian, Finnish, French, Latvian, Italian, Polish, Portuguese, Russian, Spanish, and Swedish, which can be found in the International section of the Wheels page .
+There are now localised or translated Drugs Wheels: Spanish, French, Portuguese, Dutch, Italian, Australian, Bulgarian and Polish.
 In 2019 the Drugs Wheel was taken to new digital heights by the Alcohol and Drug Foundation.

 Made in Europe